 So, What Can an Employer Ask about an Employee’s Medical Condition?

-- Employers can ask questions that help them to determine if they need to make reasonable adjustments.
-This might include an adapted working environment, or additional flexibility.
+Employers can ask questions that help them to determine if they need to make reasonable adjustments.
+For example, this might include:

-- If an employer is making reasonable adjustments for an employee then they can seek advice from the employee’s GP, but again they cannot do this without the employee’s consent.
+If an employer is making reasonable adjustments for an employee, they can seek advice from the employee’s GP if they have the employee’s consent.

-During recruitment, companies are not allowed to ask any questions regarding health or disability.
+However, while you may want to lay all cards on the table at the first meeting, it’s important for employers to know that they are not allowed to ask any questions regarding health or disability during recruitment.
 This includes questions about the number of sick days taken at the applicant’s previous place of work.